andrejkoslov/adaptive-linechart/README.md

 ## adaptive-linechart

-This is small library to draw charts in browser.
-It automaticaly create legend and labels for axe-x and -y depend on available place (with/height) and supplied data.
+This is a small library to draw charts in the browser.
+It automatically creates a legend and labels thes axes x and y depending on available space (width/height) and supplied data.
 Maximal 10 lines.
-Current version process only positive values.
+The current version processes only positive values.

-You can adjust layout of chart, thats's why the name is "adaptive ...".
-The chart uses external CSS styles .nowrap .linechart, .chart-title, .chart-live-data, .chart-legend, .chart-legent-item, .chart-legent-color.
-The chart uses global variable isMobil (Boolean).
-If true, show live data by "mouse-over".
-By click on item in legend called external function **processSelectLegendItem(chartId, amount-of-lines, parameter-id)**.
+The name “adaptive” indicates that you can adjust the layout of the chart.
+The chart uses the external CSS styles .nowrap .linechart, .chart-title, .chart-live-data, .chart-legend, .chart-legent-item, .chart-legent-color.
+The chart uses the global variable isMobil (Boolean).
+If true, live data are shown by "mouse-over".
+By click on item in legend called external function **`processSelectLegendItem(chartId, amount-of-lines, parameter-id)`**.

-Chart accept data as time-series in format (string) "Unix-Timestamp/Value;Unix-Timestamp/Value;..".
+The chart accepts data as time-series in the format (string) "Unix-Timestamp/Value;Unix-Timestamp/Value;..".
 Additional (chart-util) supplied function to convert CSV (with header) to time-series.

-The library use own simple logger that write messate to console.
-If need you can rewrite this object and redirect messages to another target.
+The library uses its own simple logger that writes messages to the console.
+If needed, you can rewrite this object and redirect messages to another target.

 ## Example

-The example example create chart with 3 lines in parent element with ID 'charts':
+This example creates a chart with 3 lines in parent element with ID 'charts':
 ```js
 var arTimeSeries = [
     {